markchristopherbishop/testroom/packages/testroom-cli/readme.md

 # Testroom CLI

-A CLI utility for hosting applications in a controllable sandbox for functional testing.
+A CLI utility to host web applications for functional testing.

 ## Main features